 12 February 2018 by Jen

-Here at the Maritime Museum our curatorial team are busy researching the content for our new Sea Galleries, set to open in 2019 and looking at the lives and experiences of seafarers.
+Here at the Maritime Museum our curatorial team are busy researching the content for our new Sea Galleries, looking at the lives and experiences of seafarers.
 I’ve become particularly interested in the effects of separation from one’s family and home, and have been reading through a collection of journals in the Maritime Archives kept by a Captain Porter in the 1860s aboard his ship the Jamna.

 Like many seafarers he talks longingly of home and of his wife, Bess.